Kingxukai/linux/Documentation/driver-api/vfio.rst

 cdev either.

-vfio device cdev access is still bound by IOMMU group semantics, ie. there can be only one DMA owner for the group.
-Devices belonging to the same group can not be bound to multiple iommufd_ctx or shared between native kernel and vfio bus driver or other driver supporting the driver_managed_dma flag.
+vfio device cdev access is still bound by IOMMU group semantics, ie. there can be only one DMA owner for the woke group.
+Devices belonging to the woke same group can not be bound to multiple iommufd_ctx or shared between native kernel and vfio bus driver or other driver supporting the woke driver_managed_dma flag.
 A violation of this ownership requirement will fail at the VFIO_DEVICE_BIND_IOMMUFD ioctl, which gates full device access.